Main Civil Society Partners with the UNODC

-The Alliance of NGOs on Crime Prevention and Criminal Justice was established in 1972 and has some 35 members that work on a broad range of issues, from the treatment of prisoners, restorative justice, trafficking in persons and arms, to human rights law.
-Having built a long and sustained relationship with the United Nations in Vienna and New York, their expertise and assistance is often requested.
-The numerous activities in which they are involved include the conduct of international surveys, the provision of help to draft rules, the lobbying of Governments and the organization of NGO ancillary meetings, side events and workshops at major conferences, including the sessions of the Commission on Crime Prevention and Criminal Justice.
+Alliance of NGOs on Crime Prevention and Criminal Justice (the Alliance) was established in 1972 and has about 150 members that work on a broad range of issues, from the treatment of prisoners, restorative justice, trafficking in persons and arms, violence against women to human rights law.
+The numerous activities in which they are involved include the provision of help to draft rules, the lobbying of Governments, the organization of NGO ancillary meetings, the conduct of international surveys, and side events and workshops at major conferences, including the sessions of the Commission on Crime Prevention and Criminal Justice.

 The Alliance, together with the UN Crime Prevention and Criminal Justice Programme Network Institutes (PNI), also plays a vital role in preparing and coordinating NGOs for the Crime Prevention and Criminal Justice Congress which is held every five years.

 Some of the key members of the Alliance are: Academic Council on the United Nations System, International Alliance of Women, International Federation of University Women, Global Alliance against Traffic in Women, Women's Federation for World Peace International, Friends World Committee for Consultation, International Commission of Catholic Prison Pastoral Care, International Sociological Association, International Harm Reduction Association, and Penal Reform International.
 For more information, please contact email@example.com.